-Year Actior IS 2018 • Create one Section 202 market analysis that addresses a wide variety of issues (e.g., expiring/maturing loans, loans eligible for prepayment, post 1991 construction property issues, identification of key owner operators, market conditions, Delegated Underwriting and Servicing (DUS) [®] lender appetite for financing and experience and geographic exposure).
+Year Actions 2018 Create one Section 202 market analysis that addresses a wide variety of issues (e.g., expiring/maturing loans, loans eligible for prepayment, post 1991 construction property issues, identification of key owner operators, market conditions, Delegated Underwriting and Servicing (DUS)[®] lender appetite for financing and experience and geographic exposure).
 Fannie Mae will use this analysis to determine our most effective role and approach to preserve Section 202 properties.
-Fannie Mae will focus initially on Section 202 direct loan properties, but will include other types of Section 202 financing as part of our market analysis. • Review Fannie Mae's underwriting guidelines regarding above market Section 8 rents and other relevant Section 202 factors identified in the market analysis. • Based on the market analysis and the review of the underwriting guidelines, identify and approve one product enhancement which will increase Fannie Mae's ability to purchase Section 202 loans. • Implement product enhancement(s) by training three lenders who finance Section 202 loans to offer the product enhancement(s) and market the enhanced product to preservation stakeholders. • Implement operational changes in Fannie Mae's systems that will provide for the tracking of Section 202 loans. • Identify one potential portfolio refinance opportunity and determine whether it can be utilized. • Based on the work completed during 2018, confirm 2019 Baseline and loan purchase goals.
+Fannie Mae will focus initially on Section 202 direct loan properties, but will include other types of Section 202 financing as part of our market analysis.
+Review Fannie Mae's underwriting guidelines regarding above market Section 8 rents and other relevant Section 202 factors identified in the market analysis.
+Based on the market analysis and the review of the underwriting guidelines, identify and approve one product enhancement which will increase Fannie Mae's ability to purchase Section 202 loans.
+Implement product enhancement(s) by training three lenders who finance Section 202 loans to offer the product enhancement(s) and market the enhanced product to preservation stakeholders.
+Implement operational changes in Fannie Mae's systems that will provide for the tracking of Section 202 loans.
+Identify one potential portfolio refinance opportunity and determine whether it can be utilized.
+Based on the work completed during 2018, confirm 2019 Baseline and loan purchase goals.
+2019 • Finance two Section 202 loans, representing a 100 percent increase over the historical baseline.
+Baseline: Between 2016 and 2018, Fannie Mae acquired two loans secured by Section 202 properties, both in 2017, for an average acquisition of less than one loan per year.
+We therefore will set the historical baseline for this Objective at one loan.
+Continue to conduct outreach to key stakeholders in Section 202 to update and adjust strategy as needed.
+Confirm 2020 loan purchase goals.
+2020 Finance three Section 202 loans, representing a 200 percent increase over the historical baseline.